KehindeAdeyemi-apex/Save-files-to-Google-Drive/README.md

 PRE-REQUISITES

 Ensure you have configured REST APIs for your google drive account to retrieve refresh token,Client ID,Client secret and API Keys for use in the Plugin.
-I have attached a step by step guide for this.
+I have attached a step by step guide (Configure Google Drive API for Gmail Users.pdf).

 PLUGIN INSTALLATION